hydroxion/airbnb/README.md

 - What was the criterion used to validate the model?

-Bootstrap and boosting tree models improve stability and accuracy, making root mean squared error (RMSE) a better and balanced fit to evaluate the model performance in the context of large errors, i.g in the context of features like price that by nature has a high deviation that can lead to high error.
+Bootstrap and boosting tree models improve stability and accuracy, making root mean squared error (RMSE) a better and balanced fit to evaluate the model performance in the context of large errors, i.e in the context of features like price that by nature has a high deviation that can lead to high error.

 - What evidence is there to define the model as good?

-Both the tree bias and the RMSE are in a low scale of 0.00\* and the feature importance visualization doesn't indicate overfiting or underfiting, besides the fact that random search optimization is used to define the hyperparameter.
+Both the tree bias and the RMSE are in a low scale of 0.00\* and the feature importance visualization doesn't indicate overfiting or underfiting, besides the fact that random search optimization is used to define the hyperparameters.

 ## Contributing